kerrypan1/brainwalk-urap/kerry/project_report.md

-# BrainWalk video-to-gait-score methods and results
+# BRAINWALK VLM methods and results

-## Dataset and endpoint
+## Dataset

-- **91 fast-walk BrainWalk videos from 46 patients**
+- **91 fast-walk BRAINWALK videos from 46 patients**
-- 92 clinician/DPT-reviewed labels were available; one visit had no curated fast-walk video and was excluded.
+- 92 clinician labels were available; one visit was excluded because no comparable fast-walk video from the standard camera angle was available
 - Input: raw RGB video
 - Prediction target: clinician-assessed `FGA_estimate_score`, an ordered four-class estimate from 0 (most impaired) to 3 (near normal)